keanehatescoding/strathmore_docs/Second year First Semester Notes/DNDM/Spanning Tree Protocol.md

 Defined in __802.1D__
 Switches on all routers run STP by default.
 This protocol is used to prevent __broadcast storms__ in networks with more than 1 switch.
-A broadcast storm is a situation where a broadcast frame is infinitely send over two or more switches because frames lack a TTL.
+A broadcast storm is a situation where a broadcast frame is repeatedly send over two or more switches because frames lack a TTL.
 Root bridge is the switch with the __lowest bridge id__.
 Bridge id is a field concatenated from a bridge priority + mac address of a switch.
 The default bridge priority for all switches is 32768.